marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/numeric2.png
     	:width: 49%

-The numeric input stores numeric input by participants and provides a basic check (minimum, maximum).
+The numeric input stores the numeric input by participants and provides a basic check (minimum, maximum).
 It automatically rounds the input to a given decimal place and allows for input of digits with as :php:`2.34` or :php:`2,34`. classEx also automatically changes the input to numeric on mobile devices and shows the correct keyboard.

 text
 	The text is displayed on top of the input field.

 minimum
 	The minimum specifies the minimal value.
-If the participant enters a value below the minimum a warning is displayed and he or she cannot proceed.
+If the participant enters a value below the minimum, a warning is displayed, and he or she cannot proceed.

 maximum
-	The maximum specifies the maximal value.
-If the participant enters a value above the maximum a warning is displayed and he or she cannot proceed (see figure).
+	The maximum specifies the maximum value.
+If the participant enters a value above the maximum, a warning is displayed, and he or she cannot proceed (see figure).

 decimal place
 	The number of decimal places. classEx automatically rounds accordingly.